eyedeekay/aluminumoxynitride/README.md

 They were picked for similarity with i2p.plugins.tor-manager's extension loadout.

 This is **NOT FINISHED** software, but it is usable and probably pretty good at what it's supposed to do.
+It's the only halfway decent way of configuring I2P with that miserable travesty Microsoft Edge for instance.

+Seriously can't believe Microsoft is still trying to make a browser.

 It works by using the excellent [Lorca](https://github.com/zserge/lorca) library created the same people who made the Webview bindings for Go as a means to wrap